teroelonen/pori-kada/README.md

 All new features must be based on the `master` branch.
 All hotfixes must be based on the `production` branch.
 The `develop` branch is used only for testing and must never be merged back to master.

+### Provisioning

+Perform the following tasks in the project root folder to set up the Lando-based provisioning tool:

+1. create the file `ansible.vault` and save it with Ansible vault password (`Pori ansible-vault key` in the LastPass),
+2. run `lando start`,
+3. use `lando provision` for help and `lando provision <task>` for provisioning tasks.